Crypto Tax Canada: Ultimate Guide 2024

 Cryptocurrency is viewed as a commodity by the CRA.
 This means it's either subject to Income Tax or Capital Gains Tax.

 If your crypto is taxed as income - you'll pay Income Tax on the entire proceeds of a crypto transaction.
 If your crypto is taxed as a capital gain, you'll only pay Capital Gains Tax on half of any profits of a crypto transaction.

 So how do you know whether your crypto will be taxed as income or a capital gain?
 It all comes down to whether your investment is seen as business income or a capital gain.
 Let's break it down.

 Business Income or Capital Gain

-The CRA states that they decide on whether you have business income or capital gains on a case by case basis.
+The CRA states that they decide on whether you have business income or capital gains on a case-by-case basis.
 They also state that an individual transaction may be considered business income, while other transactions by the same investor may be considered a capital gain.
-All this to say, it's not too clear what precisely the CRA consider business income.
+All this to say, it's not too clear what precisely the CRA considers business income.